Unfortunately, redundancy is all too common in the current financial climate. Redundancy can be a difficult time for both employees and employers.

-It is important to remember that termination of employment by reason of redundancy amounts to a dismissal in law, so if an unfair procedure is adopted, then an employee would have the right to bring an unfair dismissal claim before the employment tribunal.
-Please click here for more information.
+It is important to remember that termination of employment by reason of redundancy amounts to dismissal in law, so if and an unfair procedure is adopted, then an employee would have the right to bring an unfair dismissal claim before the employment tribunal.

 Where an employee is being made redundant they will be entitled to receive notice of termination, a payment in lieu of any accrued but untaken annual leave and, if they satisfy certain requirements, a statutory redundancy payment.